gabrielrussell/emv/README.md

 # DESCRIPTION

-**emv** (edit move) is a utility that allows you to rename multiple files by editing a list of their names in your preferred text editor.
-It presents a list of names in a temporary file, opens your editor to modify the list, and then performs the necessary rename operations to match your edits.
+**emv** (edit move) allows you to rename multiple files by editing their names in a text editor.
+It creates a list of filenames, opens your editor, then renames files to match your changes.

-The program tries to handle complex rename scenarios including file swapping (A→B, B→A) by using temporary storage when necessary.
-It tries to validate all rename operations before executing them to try to prevent data loss.
+Handles file swapping (A→B, B→A) using temporary storage.
+Validates renames before executing.

 # USAGE